 Improving patient access to affordable medicines is a core value of companies that develop and manufacture generic and biosimilar medicines.
-Our companies produce and distribute the medicines that make up approximately 90% of all prescriptions filled in the United States - but at just 26% of total prescription drug spending.
-We serve as a key pillar in our national healthcare system.
-Our work includes promoting marketplace competition and supporting strategic enhancements to the Food and Drug Administration's (FDA) generic drug and biosimilar approval process.
+Our companies produce and distribute the medicines that make up more than 90% of all prescriptions filled in the United States - but at just 16% of total prescription drug spending.
+Our industry is an indispensable pillar of our national healthcare system.

+Through our membership in the industry's trade association, the Association for Accessible Medicines, we promote marketplace competition and support strategic enhancements to the Food and Drug Administration's (FDA) generic drug and biosimilar approval process.
 We do this for one purpose: to put affordable medicines within the reach of patients who need them.
 Every dollar saved at the pharmacy counter is a dollar that patients can spend on life's essentials and other pursuits - or put away for future use.
 We help patients live better lives, and we do so in a way that saves precious resources for patients, taxpayers, and our economy.

-Today we introduce the Association for Accessible Medicines (AAM) Code of Business Ethics.
-The practices discussed in this Code represent behaviors that our companies have been demonstrating for many years.
+The practices discussed in the Association for Accessible Medicines' (AAM) Code of Business Ethics. represent behaviors that our companies have been demonstrating for years.
 And yet, it is incumbent on us to declare to our patients and customers the values upon which our industry is based, and the ethical and business standards upon which we are committed to operating with other members of the healthcare ecosystem.

 AAM endorses international principles of business ethics as set forth in this Code, including the Asia Pacific Economic Cooperation (APEC) Mexico City Principles on Voluntary Codes of Business Ethics in the Biopharmaceutical Sector.
 Yet our companies are often distinct from the business of the signatories to those Principles and from that of the global brand name pharmaceutical industry.
-The generic and biosimilar drug industry is characterized by intense competition among our companies who race to be the first to obtain FDA approval for new versions of brand name drugs which typically bring enormous cost savings to patients and our healthcare system, especially when multiple generic drug products enter the market.
+The generic and biosimilar drug industry is characterized by intense competition among our companies who race to be the first to obtain FDA approval for new versions of brand name drugs which typically bring welcome cost savings to patients and our healthcare system when multiple generic and biosimilar drug products enter the market.